 I mean for this site to be open source.
-If you want to copy it (to start with - you'll no doubt want to change it), give me a temporary account on your server, and I'll server-to-server copy the whole thing for you.
-(Or maybe I'll get FTP set up, though I'm leery about it, as I fear that bad guys may just download the whole site over and over again.)
-The whole site is 66GB (all hls (streaming) files, is 36GB, MM hls is 27GB, MM videos 2.4GB, MM announcement videos 758MB (I should make .zips, shouldn't I)).
-Server-to-server is ridiculously fast, maybe a couple of hours, vs a couple of days over a home connection.
+If you want to copy it (to start with - you'll no doubt want to change it), give me a temporary account on your server, and I'll server-to-server copy over the whole thing or whatever parts you want.
+The whole site is 66GB (all HLS (streaming) files, is 36GB, MM hls is 27GB, MM videos 16GB, MM announcement videos 758MB (I should make .zips, shouldn't I)).
+Server-to-server copy is ridiculously fast, maybe a couple of hours, vs a couple of days over a home connection.

 The site is pretty cheap - the current host ran $120 for the